magento/magento2-page-builder/docs/reference/architecture.md

 </converters>
 ```

-The interface for these converters is as follows:
+Here's the interface for these converters:

 ```typescript
 /**